noseglasses/papageno/README.md

 Papageno temporarily stores all events that occured from the beginning of current pattern matching.
 The default behavior is to forget these events once a pattern was completely matched.
 When Papageno is e.g. used to recognice previously defined key combinations that are entered on a programmable keyboard, the action that is associated with the key combination often triggers configuration changes or outputs special characters.
 In most cases the character sequence that triggered the action is supposed to be ignored, i.e. not to be passed to the host system.
 However, it may be desired to actively process these cached events even after a whole pattern matches.
 They could e.g. be passed on to another part of a program to interpret them.
 To enable this, an event processing callback may be registered that is passed the series of stored events.
-It is also possible to use the function ppg_flush_stored_events to pass all currently stored events through a user defined event processing callback at any time, e.g. from an action callback.
+It is also possible to use the function ppg_event_buffer_flush to pass all currently stored events through a user defined event processing callback at any time, e.g. from an action callback.

 An example application of deliberate flushing of events emerges again from the world of programmable keyboards: One might want to define a character/key sequence that is supposed to be automatically output uppercase.
-By assigning a user callback action to a single note line, it is possible to activate the shift key, then process the key sequence  by calling ppg_flush_stored_events and then deactivate the shift key.
+By assigning a user callback action to a single note line, it is possible to activate the shift key, then process the key sequence  by calling ppg_event_buffer_flush and then deactivate the shift key.
 The character sequence would then appear to the host system as if it had originally been typed uppercase.

 ## Slots